halfak/Difference-Engine/WORKLOG.rst

 Diff functionality officially split out.
 See http://github.org/halfak/deltas Woot.
 OK.
 So my plan for today is to start removing the diff functionality from this project and including it as a dependency.

+First, I need to go to conf.yaml to structure it to represent the imports from deltas. ... {{done}}

+Next I need to trim out the modules we won't be using anymore.

+... bah!
+Ran out of time thinking about how I'd adjust the "Operation" type now that the difference algorithms have been removed.
+I'll have to come back to that next time.

 2014-07-03
 ==========